hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 Quickstart

-Get the `ga4gh-ctk-cli.zip` distribution ZIP from github; the repository releases page is at https://github.com/wstidolph/ctk-core/releases).
+Get the `ga4gh-ctk-cli.zip` distribution ZIP from github; the repository's releases page is at https://github.com/wstidolph/ctk-core/releases).
 Unzip in the directory you want to run from.

-The unzip will place a jar file(ctk-cli-*.jar) and a runnabe bash script ('ctl') in this directory, and create `lib/` and `target/`directories; the tests jar and a couple control files will already be in the `lib/`.
+The unzip will place a jar file(ctk-cli-*.jar) and a runnable bash script ('ctk') in this directory, and create `lib/` and `target/`directories; the tests jar and a couple control files will already be in the `lib/`.

-There are two ways to run the tests from the command line: you can use the 'java' command, or you can use the 'ctk' script (which will run the java command for you, and do a little support work to avoid overwriting test results when you run the tests multiple times.)
+There are two ways to run the CTK you just unzipped from the command line: you can use the 'java' command, or you can use the 'ctk' script.
+The `ctk` script will run the java command for you, and do a little support work to avoid overwriting test results when you run the tests multiple times.

 ** To use 'java' to run the tests::